Spatial Balancing: Designing an LLM-Powered Spatial Externalization Interface for Iterative Science Communication Writing: : A Spatially Externalized Revision Environment for Navigable LLM-Assisted Writing

-\subsubsection{“Muse” Reflective Feedback (DG3 \& DG4).}
+\subsubsection{“Muse” Reflective Feedback (DG2 \& DG3).}

-(Figure \ref{3_feature}(3)) To support DG3 and DG4, the Muse agent monitors author behaviors—such as node confirmations, strategy selections, and engagement–exposition choices—and synthesizes them into structured feedback.
+(\textbf{Figure~\ref{3_feature}(3)}) To support DG2 and DG3, the Muse function monitors user behaviors such as node confirmations, strategy selections, and engagement-exposition choices, and synthesizes them into structured feedback.
 This feedback highlights strengths, weaknesses, editing patterns, and strategy suggestions, offering a clear channel for reflection.
-Authors can accept or reject suggestions, and their responses are fed back to the Recommender Agent to refine future recommendations.
-By integrating spatial activity traces with LLM-based linguistic analysis, Muse links behavioral patterns to tailored narrative and exposition strategies, enhancing self-awareness and promoting iterative refinement.
+Users can accept or reject suggestions, and their responses are fed back to the Recommender function to refine future recommendations.
+Muse functions as a reflective layer over the exploratory space, supporting trajectory-aware reflection without prescribing edits.